wp-plugins/simple-user-admin/readme.txt

 == Changelog ==

+=== 1.4 (2011/09/09) ===

+Most of the development work for this version was done by Adam Dunson of http://www.cloudspace.com

+- Tightened security
+- Made the plugin run from the Network Users admin area
+- Made the search boxes more consistent across every page
+- Shows all users and blogs by default (pagination will be done for a future release)
+- Now shows custom roles, not just the standard roles

 === 1.3 (2010/11/17) ===

-Implemented fix for WordPress MultiSite
+- Implemented fix for WordPress MultiSite (thanks to Joost from http://yoast.com/)

 === 1.2 ===

-Fixed bug in blog search
+- Fixed bug in blog search

 === 1.1 ===

-Updated plugin URI
+- Updated plugin URI

 === 1.0 ===